 Apply today to the College of Liberal Arts and sciences to get started on your Psychology major here at Wayne State.

-If you are planning on transferring to Wayne State from any other university or community college, be sure to check out the Admissions transfer page for information on how to get the process started and to meet with a Psychology Academic Advisor for the plan of work.
-To view the community college transfers plans, click here.
+If you are planning on transferring to Wayne State from another university or community college, be sure to check out the Admissions transfer page for information on how to get the process started and to meet with a Psychology Academic Advisor for the plan of work.
+Click here to view the community college transfers plans.

 It is important to meet with an Academic Advisor to explain the Psychology plan of work and assist with a General Education degree audit.
 Information can be found on the Psychology Academic Advising page about scheduling an appointment, the Psychology Information Meeting and more.